STRONG-TACT/strong-tact.github.io/hackathon.markdown

 #### By Train

 The [Atlanta Peachtree Station](https://maps.app.goo.gl/MZ14XUjktgmNCa1c7) is serviced by Amtrak.
-The train station is 10 minutes durve from the event venue.
+The train station is 10 minutes drive from the event venue.

 <!-- #### By Car